- What is “wireless range”

 What is Wireless Range When it Comes to Door Chimes?

 When talking about wireless door chimes, entrance alerts, and driveway alarms, the wireless range of products is defined as the distance, usually in feet, from the transmitter to the receiver.
-Doorbell transmitters are the piece in a kit that will generate and send a wireless signal to the receiver.
+Doorbell transmitters are the pieces in a kit that will generate and send a wireless signal to the receiver.
 For door chimes, transmitters are the push button, the part a visitor presses when they ring your doorbell.
 For entry alerts and driveway alarms, the transmitters are built-in with a motion, magnetometer, or contact-based sensor.
 When these sensors are triggered, the transmitter sends a signal to the receiver.
 Door chime receivers are battery-operated or plugin units that receive the transmitted signal and play a tune, tone, melody, or other doorbell sounds.

 The Published Range vs. the Actual Range of Wireless Products